Knoxville Drug Trafficking Defense Attorney

-Lawyer in Knox County for Clients Facing Drug Distribution Charges
+Lawyer for Clients Facing Drug Distribution Charges in Knoxville, TN

 At the law firm of Jeffrey Coller, Knoxville Criminal Defense Attorney, we understand that each state has laws that address the possession and distribution of illegal drugs and that such laws can vary greatly depending on the jurisdiction.
 We also realize that the penalties associated with drug possession for personal use are often much more lenient than those associated with drug possession with intent to sell or distribute.